Beef Osso Buco

-Osso Buco is beef shank that has been cut into portions.
+Osso Buco is comprised of beef shank that has been cut into portions.
 The shank is a crazy hard-working muscle that wraps around a marrow-rich bone.
 When cooked low and slow, the meat becomes tender and the marrow softens, adding an extra richness to your dish.
 James loves braising these all day and serving them over grits or polenta.
-Pro-tip: Add some Osso Buco to your next pot of beef broth to make it extra rich!
+Pro-tip: Add some Osso Buco to your next pot of beef broth to make it extra hearty!

 Low and slow is the name of the game.
 To achieve the desired fall-off-the-bone perfection, you'll need to cook to 180 degrees, and keep it there for a few hours.
 The long cooking time allows connective tissue to break down, and lessens the chance moisture will escape.
 When slow cooking meat, you want to layer your flavors by braising using REAL stocks/bone broths along with fresh herbs.
 Finish your deep braise with vinegar or fresh citrus to brighten all of those wonderful flavors.

 Not just a piece of meat